henryiii/histogram-tutorial/README.md

-Before starting, a link to a GitHub repository will be provided, containing at least an `environment.yaml` file that can be used to quickly set up a reproducible environment using conda.
+Before starting, a link to a GitHub repository will be provided, containing at least an `environment.yaml` file that can be used to quickly set up a reproducible environment using Conda.

-### 1. 1D histograms (50 minutes)
+### 1. 1D histograms (30 minute lecture, 20 minute exercise)

 This will introduce the concept of a histogram.
-It will start by computing a standard histogram with Numpy, then move to the drop-in replacement in boost-histogram, noting the speed difference.
-Then, we will move to returning an object, but then converting it to a Numpy style output, and will slowly iterate until we arrive at the full histogram object start to finish.
-The lesson will fill in the basic concepts of a histogram, such as axis properties and slicing, and then participants will get to try converting a piece of code from Numpy to histogram objects.
+It will start by computing a standard histogram with NumPy, then move to the drop-in replacement using Hist, a library backed by the powerful boost-histogram, noting the speed difference.
+Then, we will move to returning an object, but then converting it to a NumPy style output, and will eventually arrive at the full histogram object start to finish.
+The lesson will fill in the basic concepts of a histogram, such as axis properties and slicing, and then participants will get to try converting a piece of code from NumPy to histogram objects.

+#### 1.a Exercise: data investigation

-### 2. ND histograms (40 minutes)
+### 2. ND histograms (20 minute lecture, 20 + 20 minute exercises)

 This will cover multidimensional histograms.
-While they have the same API, there several new concepts for attendees to learn, such as plotting in 2D, projection and categorical selection (used in lesson 5), and dictionary indexing.
+While they have the same API, there several new concepts for attendees to learn, such as plotting in 2D, projection and categorical selection, and dictionary indexing.
+A few of the special axes

+#### 2.a Exercise: Images as histograms

+#### 2.b Exercise: Computing repository interactions via histograms

-### 3. Special histogram storages (30 minutes)
+### 3. Special histogram storages and axes (30 minute lecture, 30 minute exercise)

 This will cover the non-default storages.
-After a quick mention of selecting other simple storages (double, int, atomic int, unlimited), we will focus on the four accumulator based storages (weighted, weighted sum, mean, weighted mean) and how to manipulate the Numpy record views returned from these storages efficiently.
+We will focus on the accumulator based storages (weighted, mean, weighted mean) and how to manipulate the Numpy record views returned from these storages efficiently.
 This will use accumulators directly as well, to illustrate how they work without the extra complications of manipulating views.

-### 4. Special histogram axes (30 minutes)

-This will delve into the axis options (under/overflow, growth, circular) as well as look at the four main categories of axes.
+This will delve into the different axis options (under/overflow, growth, circular) and the four main categories of axes.
 Custom transform creation will be explored, using Numba to produce a c callback with `@cfunc` that can be used to provide regular spaced binning transforms with virtually no performance loss over purely compiled code.
+String based categorical axes will get extra detail.

-### 5. Analysis example: selections as categories (25 minutes)
+#### 3.a Exercise: selections as categories

 This will cover a realistic example of an analysis, where a collection of different selections are required.
 Selections (such as data quality criteria)